 Ted Hearne will be speaking in conjunction with Katrina Ballads, an interdisciplinary week-long series of events sponsored by the School of the Arts and Communication and Department of Music revolving around the 10th anniversary of Hurricane Katrina.
 Katrina Ballads joins together disciplines including music, education, communication studies, and the humanities and will include musical performances, film screening, lectures, and a day-long symposium by leaders in the arts and social justice.
 For more information, please click here.

-MAGNIFICAT Baroque Ensemble: Singing the Song of Songs
+MAGNIFICAT Early Music Ensemble: Singing the Song of Songs

 April 10, 2015